domonda/api/README.md

 ```

 If `confirmedBy` is set to a non-empty string then all values from the JSON
-will be marked as confirmed and not overwritten by values from domonda's automated incoice data extraction.
+will be marked as confirmed and not overwritten by values from domonda's automated invoice data extraction.
 Upload API confirmations can be overwritten by users of the domonda app, if they have sufficient rights.

 The optional form field `ebInterface` contains an XML file in the ebInterface 5.0 format as specified at: